UVA-DSI/Open-Data-Lab/documentation/new-user.md

 2. An email verification email from Amazon SES
   * To be completed within 24 hours.
-  * If you miss the deadline you can email uva-dsi-opendatalab@virginia.edu to request a repeat
+  * If you miss the deadline you can email uva-dsi-opendatalab-request@virginia.edu to request a repeat
   * Complete this step before accessing the system